bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 * `workers`: The number of Spark workers to allocate.
 * `cores`: The number of cores to request per worker/leader node.

-When called, this method does not return a hostname string, rather, it returns a [promise](https://toil.readthedocs.io/en/latest/developing.html#promises) for the hostname string.
+When called, this method does not return a hostname string.
+Rather, it returns a [promise](https://toil.readthedocs.io/en/latest/developing.html#promises) for the hostname string.
 This promise is not valid inside of the `kmer_dag` job, but will be valid in the child job (`download_count_upload`) that runs Spark.
 Toil